daivaSts/P2-Investigate-a-Dataset/README.md

 ### TO USE:
 Clone project or download project's zip folder to your computer.
-Open titanic.py file in your favorite code editor and run to produce the graphs.
+Open Titanic_data_analysis.html file in your favorite browser.

 ### DATA SET:
 titanic_data.csv